 - distracting movements or statements

-- bias against the suspect
+- bias against you

 Having represented hundreds of clients accused of drunk driving in Nevada, we rely on these four defenses to invalidate FST results: